balihb/terraform-variables-by-workspace/README.md

 provider "aws" {
   region = lookup(module.ws_vars.variables, "region")
-  # or can be in this case
+  # change it to the following if you want to import existing resources (or in general):
   # region = terraform.workspace
 }